rocketfuel/sdbc/README.md

 * JDBC Connection types are now per-DBMS (i.e. they are path dependent).
 * Update scalaz streams to [FS2](https://github.com/functional-streams-for-scala/fs2).
 * Stream support is built-in.
+Try using methods such as stream, pipe, and sink.
-* Support for multiple results per query from SQL Server.
+* Support for multiple result sets per query from SQL Server using MultiQuery.
 * A datetime without an offset from a DBMS is interpreted as being in UTC rather than the system default time zone.
 * No longer supports Scala 2.10.
-* Moved database objects to com.rocketfuel.sdbc.{Cassandra, H2, PostgreSql, SqlServer}.
+* Moved database objects to `com.rocketfuel.sdbc.{Cassandra, H2, PostgreSql, SqlServer}`.
-* Renamed Execute to Ignore
+* Renamed Execute to Ignore.
+* Typeclass methods are now in their respective companion objects.
+For example, `Selectable.select`.

 ### 1.0

-* The sigil for a parameter is @ (was $).
+* The sigil for a parameter is `'@'` (was `'$'`).
 * Added support for string interpolation for parameters.
 * Cassandra support.
 * Scalaz streaming helpers in com.rocketfuel.sdbc.scalaz.
 * Connections and other types are no longer path dependent.
 * Package paths are implementation dependent.
-(E.G. "import ...postgresql.jdbc" to use the JDBC driver to access PostgreSQL.)
+(E.G. `import ...postgresql.jdbc` to use the JDBC driver to access PostgreSQL.)
-* You can use [scodec](https://github.com/scodec/scodec)'s ByteVector instead of Array[Byte].
+* You can use [scodec](https://github.com/scodec/scodec)'s `ByteVector` instead of `Array[Byte]`.
 * Remove Byte getters, setters, and updaters from PostgreSQL (the JDBC driver uses Short under the hood).

 ### 0.10